Posts with an Intended Audience of ‘Parents’

 Review: Report on ADHD

-Attention Deficit Hyperactive Disorder is one of the most common psychological diagnoses for children.
-Some estimate that between 8-10% of school aged children are affected by ADHD.
-So if you are at all involved with children, chances are that you know a child with ADHD.
-Your child may have ADHD.
-How can you tell if your child has ADHD?
-What should you consider when picking a doctor to diagnose and treat your child?
-What about medications for ADHD?
+Attention Deficit Hyperactive Disorder is one of the more common psychological diagnoses for children.
+Some estimate that 8-10% of school aged children are affected by ADHD.
+Thus if you are regularly involved with children you probably have interacted with children that are diagnosed with ADHD.
+If you are a parent you may have wondered, or had the question raised by others, as to whether your child could be diagnosable as having ADHD.
+This of course raises even more questions, such as: How can you tell if your child might have ADHD?
+What are some considerations for selecting a doctor to diagnose and treat your child?
+What are some of the medications available for ADHD?
 These questions are all addressed in a thorough and relatively reader friendly report available for download from Consumer Reports (CR) (links to the report are in the footnotes).

 Read the Rest of This Post »